The Baby-Sitters Club: Where are they now?

 It’s been over two decades since the 1995 adaptation of Ann M. Martin’s beloved middle-grade book series hit theaters, but you know that your friends are always there!

-The Baby-Sitters Club, Then and Now
+The Baby-Sitters Club, then and now

-It’s been over two decades since Melanie Mayron’s 1995 adaptation of Ann M. Martin’s beloved middle-grade book series hit theaters, but you know that your friends are always there!
+It’s been over two decades since Melanie Mayron’s 1995 film adaptation of Ann M. Martin’s beloved middle-grade book series hit theaters, but you know that your friends are always there!
 Catch up with the members of The Baby-Sitters Club, ahead.

 Schuyler Fisk (Kristy Thomas)